svene/dt_java/README.md

 * invoke: gradle run

+which should show a nice JavaFX hello world window.

 (soon gdt templates for the gradle wrapper will be available so that a gradle installation will not be necessary anymore)